aaron-grau/curic/rails/projects/art_share_api/README.md

 #### ArtworkShare

-The `artwork_shares` table is a joins table.
+The `artwork_shares` table is a join table.
 Its whole purpose is to link a `User` (the person viewing the artwork) with an `Artwork`.

 You'll need an `artwork_id` and `viewer_id` column.
 Again, prefer columns names